The Swan and Cygnet Harp Design

 A Cherry Cygnet and a Koa Swan

 Our Swans and Cygnets come with a veneered solid wood soundboard.
 The veneer helps cut the overtones and gives your harp a very smooth and uniform look.
-Spruce, Cedar and Redwood (depending on availability of Redwood) are the possible choices for your harps soundboard.
-The harps below are Bubinga with a redwood soundboard, Cherry with a Spruce soundboard and Koa with a Cedar soundboard.
-We can use a spruce soundboard and veneer it with cedar or we can use a Cedar soundboard and veneer it with spruce.
-On our Walnut harps we like to use a Cedar soundboard.
+We highly recommend the spruce soundboard for your harp as that gives the clearest tone, however, you can choose Spruce or Cedar veneer.
+The harps below Cherry with a Spruce soundboard and Koa with a Cedar veneer.

-Redwood is the left photo, Spruce is in the middle and Cedar is on the right.
+Spruce is in the left and Cedar is on the right.

 THE PILLAR and THE NECK